 Our own Director of Dietetics, Peta Cullis, recently spoke to pharmaceutical profession e-magazine, Retail Pharmacy Assistants to give her insight into the facts surrounding the trend.
 According to Peta, the Sirtfood diet “is a diet that’s aimed at including foods that are naturally high in Sirtuins, which are [chemicals] essentially found in the polyphenols”.
 This means those commonly excluded favourites such as coffee, wine and dark chocolate are included, making this diet and lifestyle pattern vastly different from your everyday weight-loss plans.

 What Do You Need to Know?

-The Sirtfood diet may not be for everyone but it’s not all bad.
-Sirtfood does include many positives for those who can tolerate it without adversely impacting a pre-existing condition.
+The Sirtfood Diet may not be for everyone but it’s not all bad.
+Sirtfoods do include many positives for those who can tolerate them without adversely impacting a pre-existing condition.
 Green vegetables, dark fruits and olive oil are rarely debated as “good, healthy” foods.
 The inclusion of those often restricted, “hedonistic” foods is obviously a big plus to whilst this diet has gained some traction.

 More on the Sirtfood Diet

 More-or-less, if you are considering the Sirtfood Diet, our recommendation is to ensure that your GP is aware that you are restricting your food intake.
 If you are after more in-depth advice on whether this diet would be good for you, click this link speak to one of our incredible dietitians right away.

 To read the full article from Retail Pharmacy Assistants, click here.